laineil/containers/README.md

 ## Vulnerability Scan

-As part of the release process, use [Snyk](https://app.snyk.io/) to scan and Analyze vulnerabilities.
+As part of the release process, use [Snyk](https://app.snyk.io/) to scan and analyze vulnerabilities.

 ## Issues and Contributing